bentoml/BentoML/docs/source/frameworks/keras.rst

        return decode_predictions(preds, top=1)[0]

-When constructing a :ref:`bentofile.yaml <concepts/bento:Bento Build
+When constructing a :ref:`bentofile.yaml <concepts/bento:Bento build options>`, there are two ways to include Keras as a dependency, via
-Options>`, there are two ways to include Keras as a dependency, via ``python`` (if using pip) or ``conda``:
+``python`` (if using pip) or ``conda``:

 .. tab-set::